Cal Raleigh helps Mariners rock another come-from-behind victory, downing Colorado

 While it might be a single in the scorebook and likely becomes a line-drive single when he tells his future children, let the record show that Raleigh’s first MLB hit was a blooper, or a bleeder, or a dying quail, or a flare or whatever you want to call the soft pop-up off a 95-mph fastball from Marquez that broke his bat and landed just in front of a sliding Garrett Hampson in center field.

+Raleigh even cracked a smile from his usually stoic appearance on the field.

+“I was joking earlier in the game that we were going to see him smile tonight,” Servais said.
+“I had a really good feeling he was going to get a hit.
+I went through an 0 for 22 to start my career up here.
+And I get it, it’s not easy.
+But he’s got a really good demeanor about it.
+He’s got a really good presence.
+He’s calm.
+I know he’s grinding inside, but outwardly he’s not going to throw helmets and crack bats and yell and scream.
+He’s just not wired that way.
+And I think it’s going to serve him well over the course of his career.”

-But in his next plate appearance, with the Mariners trailing 2-0 and looking like they might be upping the trade value of Marquez, Raleigh produced the result fans and the front office have been waiting to see from the big catcher.
+In his next plate appearance, with the Mariners trailing 2-0 and looking like they might be upping the trade value of Marquez, Raleigh produced the result fans and the front office have been waiting to see from the big catcher.
 With Kyle Seager on third after a one-out double and Ty France on first following a single, Raleigh lashed at a first-pitch fastball from Marquez.
 He sent the 96-mph heater into the right-center gap with an exit velocity of 109 mph — the hardest hit ball in the game.

+“It was awesome to do that,” he said.
+“Obviously, Marco just gave up two-spot and we were down late in the game.
+Any chance you can come up big for your team is always a good thing.
+I took advantage of the first pitch.”

 Marquez came back to retire Jarred Kelenic on a hard-hit groundball.
 But after running the count full on Dylan Moore after being up 1-2, Marquez hung a slider in the middle of the plate that was promptly pasted into the left-field seats for a two-run homer and a 4-2 Mariners’ lead.